TamasSomi/AI-PersonalTrainer/README.md

 - Secondary background: color: #66BFFF
 - Logos and headers: #AC3B15
 - Text color: 3a3a3a;
-- I used Rubik for text an Oswald fonts for headres from: https://fonts.google.com/
+- I used Rubik for text an Oswald fonts for headers from: https://fonts.google.com/
-- Color contrast checked and no alerts or errors for contrast (The error and alerts are because wave did not recognised as text the Font Awsome icons in the nav links for the responsive header.)
+- Color contrast checked and no alerts or errors found for contrast.
+(The error and alerts are because wave did not recognise the Font Awsome icons in the nav links as text for the responsive header.)
 ![a screenshot of wave result](docs/wave.webp)

 - - - -